robinsonb5-PRs/icepi-zero/README.md

 The Icepi Zero aims to fix this.
 Carrying a powerful ECP5 FPGA on a small Raspberry Pi Zero form factor, it is the ultimate portable solution for FPGA development.
 Additionally packing a HDMI mini port and 3 USB-C ports, it allows interfacing with multiple external I/O devices.

 Icepi Zero is for everyone: Students can use it to learn about the internals of modern processors.
 Gamers can use it to emulate old hardware.
-Programmers can use it to test their code on multiple architecturs.
+Programmers can use it to test their code on multiple architecture.

 Icepi Zero also has an on-board USB to JTAG converter, so no external programmers are needed.
 Moreover Icepi Zero is fully open-source, no strings attached.
 Fabricate your own boards if you want one!